 b.
-A description of the methods that are to be used for sampling and analysis and shall include information on the number of sample replicates made that are to be gathered / taken at each site and a description of the data analysis and reporting statistics that are to be used.
-The sampling methodology proposed shall employ those methods that are, in the opinion of the appropriately qualified and independent expert person, appropriate for monitoring river sedimentation^[1].
+A description of the methods that are to be used for sediment assessments and analysis, including information on sampling locations, the number of sample replicates, sampling or assessment methodology, data analysis and reporting statistics.
+The sampling or assessment methodologies employed shall be consistent with the SAM methodologies detailed in Clapcott et al 2011 and any other methods that are, in the opinion of the appropriately qualified and independent expert person, appropriate for monitoring river sedimentation.

-- Specify that the monitoring shall be undertaken for two full and consecutive years prior to the first abstraction of flood flow in accordance with this resource consent and shall continue for a further two full and consecutive years following the first abstraction of water authorised by this resource consent; - ii.
+- i.
+Specify that the monitoring shall be undertaken for at least two full and consecutive years prior to the first abstraction of flood flow in accordance with this resource consent and then shall continue for at least a further two full and consecutive years following the first abstraction of water authorised by this resource consent: - ii.
 State the minimum period between monitoring occasions; and - iii.
-Set out the environmental criteria to be met for monitoring to be triggered.
-The environmental criteria shall include, but not be limited to: - the maximum number of days that monitoring is to be undertaken following a flow of magnitude 140 cumecs; - · river flow conditions under which monitoring is to be undertaken; - triggers that may relate to monitoring following a prolonged period of high flow take; and - Rangitata River benthic invertebrate population density, diversity and distribution. - d.
-Monitoring locations, which shall be specified in the River Sediment Monitoring Plan (together with map references) and shall include representative sites along the river corridor between the RDR intake at Klondyke and the reach of the Rangitata River upstream of the Rangitata Water Limited's intake.
-If, in the opinion of the appropriately qualified and experienced person, control sites would be appropriate, the control sites shall be located in the Rangitata River, upstream of the RDR intake.
-All of the monitoring locations shall focus on a combination of 'dead zones' and riffle environments that are able to be easily accessed and repeatedly sampled over time!2 - e.
-The River Sediment Monitoring Plan shall include a list of the matters to be reported on and shall include, as a minimum: - the existing levels of fine sediment deposition in the river; - the daily flows in the river at Klondyke for the previous three years; - the estimated daily flows in the river immediately upstream of the Arundel Bridge after RDR abstraction is taken into account: - more detail of river flows leading up to each round of monitoring

-- a commentary on the relationship between sediment deposition, river flows and abstraction; - Rangitata River benthic invertebrate population density, diversity and distribution; and - any recommendations for changes to the monitoring programme to better enable the purpose of the plan to be met and to better understand the relationship between sediment deposition, river flows and the RDRML take and return flows. - f.
-The consent holder shall within three months of the monitoring required by condition 10A. being complete, prepare a report detailing the results of the monitoring that was undertaken, and shall: - Set out an interpretation of sediment deposition in relation to that occurs in the Rangitata River at different flows; - ii.
-Record the abstraction of water from the Rangitata River by the RDR over the course of the investigations and the discharges of water by the RDR back to the river over this time period; - iii.
-Recommend if there is a need to develop and impose sediment thresholds that constrain when water may be abstracted in accordance with this resource consent (noting that any thresholds would be based on recognised sediment monitoring guidelines and good scientific practice); and - iv.
-Advise whether the abstraction of water in accordance with this resource consent causes a meaningful (in terms of its impacts on the water quality and ecology of the Rangitata River) increase in fine sediment deposition within the Rangitata River.
-Should the report conclude that fine sediment deposition is increasing as a result of the abstraction authorised by this resource consent and that it is having meaningful adverse consequences for the water quality and ecology of the Rangitata River, it shall recommend a cascade of management responses that it should, in the opinion of the appropriate qualified and independent person, apply to the abstraction flow regime.
+Set out the optimal environmental criteria to be met for sediment monitoring to be triggered.
+The environmental criteria shall include, but not be limited to: - the optimum number of days that monitoring is to be undertaken following a flow of magnitude exceeding 140 cumecs; - · river flow conditions under which monitoring is to be undertaken: - triggers that may relate to monitoring following a prolonged period of high flow take; and - d.
+Sets out a benthic macroinvertebrate monitoring programme for the Rangitata River that compliments the sediment monitoring component of the RFSMP and includes: - i. representative habitats of the river, including sediment prone habitats: - ii. sampling methodology to assess invertebrate population density, diversity and distribution: - iii. data analysis and reporting content. - e.
+All of the monitoring locations shall include representative samples of river benthic environment including sediment prone habitats.
+Emphasis shall be on environments that are able to be easily accessed and repeatedly sampled over time^[2]. - f.
+The RFSMP shall include a list of the matters to be reported on and shall include, as a minimum: - i. the existing range of levels of fine sediment deposition (cover and depth) in the river; - ii. the daily flows in the river at Klondyke for the previous three years; - iii. the estimated daily flows in the river immediately upstream of the Arundel Bridge after RDR abstraction is taken into account; - iv. more detail of river flows leading up to each round of monitoring; - v. a commentary on the relationship between sediment deposition, river flows and abstraction; - vi.
+Rangitata River benthic invertebrate population density, diversity and distribution; and - vii. any recommendations for changes to the monitoring programme to better enable the purpose of the plan to be met and to better understand the relationship between fine sediment deposition, river flows and the RDRML take and return flows. - g.
+The consent holder shall within three months of the baseline monitoring required by condition 10A. being complete, prepare a report detailing the results of the monitoring that was undertaken, and shall: